Quest.edu

 The Problem

-Students at Pitt and elsewhere don’t have a consolidated source that inspires community action and involvement that also works for them and for faculty.
+Students at Pitt and other universities do not have a consolidated source that inspires community action and involvement that also works for them and for faculty.

 Our Solution